Name: Mark Williams

 Decline

-Despite winning his first ranking tournament since his second world championship at the 2006 China Open however, his form has continued to be poor and at one point during the 2007/8 season he was provisionally ranked outside of the top 32.
-Although he managed to improve, he finished the season ranked at 22, outside of the top 16 for the first time in over a decade which means that he would have to qualify for events at Prestatyn and the English Institute for Sport in Sheffield..
+Despite winning his first ranking tournament since his second World Championship at the 2006 China Open however, his form continued to be poor and at one point during the 2007/8 season he was provisionally ranked outside of the top 32.
+Although he managed to improve, he finished the season ranked at 22, outside of the top 16 for the first time in over a decade which meant that he would have to qualify for events at Prestatyn and the English Institute for Sport in Sheffield during 2008/9.

 2008/9

 While some other former top 16 players such as Matthew Stevens and Ken Doherty were struggling at the qualifiers, Mark managed to adapt relatively quickly, winning five of his eight opening round matches.
-Having upped his practice time and put the hard work in, he was not quite back to where he was in 2003/4, but was certainly playing better than he had done for a few seasons.
+Having upped his practice time and put the hard work in, he was not quite back to where he was in 2003/4, but was certainly playing to a higher standard than he had for a few seasons.

 Following runs to the quarter-finals of both the Shanghai Masters and the UK Championship, he also managed to qualify for the Crucible before suffering serious problems with his tip during his last 32 match against Stephen Hendry which ultimately led to his defeat.
 Still, he had at least done enough to get back inside the top 16 for 2009/10.